rapid7/metasploit-cache/CONTRIBUTING.md

 Make your changes or however many commits you like, committing each with `git commit`.

-### Pre-Pull Request Testing
+### Pre-Pull Request Steps

-1. Run specs one last time before opening the Pull Request: `rake spec`
+#### Testing
+1. `rake cucumber spec coverage`
-2. Verify there was no failures.
+2. Verify there were no failures.
+3. Verify there was 100% coverage.

+#### Documentation
+1. `rake yard`
+2. Verify there were no warnings.
+2. Verify there were no undocumented objects.

 ### Push